 With the advent of soft tissue injections, experienced injectors can help rejuvenate the upper lid by restoring some of the fullness to the region with hyaluronic acid injections.
 This is not an area for the novice injector as it has significant structures that are at risk there.
 However the products can work well to enhance the contour and restore that youthful look to the eyes.

 The lines at the corners of the eyes (crow’s feet) are usually not effectively treated by surgery.
 Trying to pull the skin so tight as to smooth these out can have disastrous consequences.
 These lines are due to the fact the muscles around the eyes (orbicularis occuli) are very active and with repeated movement create creases there.
-Botox is remarkably effective at improving these lines and its judicious use can provide a refreshed but natural look to the eye there.
+Anti-wrinkle injections is remarkably effective at improving these lines and its judicious use can provide a refreshed but natural look to the eye there.
 A gentle elevation of the lateral brow may also result which can look quite attractive.

 For the constant fine lines affecting the lower lids some improvement can be expected with lower blepharoplasty using an incision just below the eyelashes and extending out into one of the crow’s feet.
 Again the fat pads are judiciously adjusted with some being reduced in a conservative way or gently relocated to create a better contour there.